recyclejs/recycle/docs/concepts/UsageWithRedux.md

 it's often useful to use some kind of state management tools.
 The most popular library for that purpose is - [Redux](http://redux.js.org).

-This is why in Recycle bindings for Redux are provided with the official *Redux driver*.
+This is why in Recycle, bindings for Redux are provided with the official *Redux driver*.

 Also, since Recycle is using Observables for defining actions, there is no need for Redux middlewares like